4x4 Driving Guide:

 - Kitty Hawk - Driving on the beach is prohibited.

-- Kill Devil Hills - Driving on the beach is permitted October 1 - April 30 through designated access points.
+- Kill Devil Hills - Driving on the beach is permitted with permit between October 1 - April 30 through designated access points.
 Vehicles must have current safety inspection, registration, insurance and license plate.
+Obtain a beach driving permit either from the Town of Kill Devil Hills or the Town of Nags Head.
+Through a reciprocal program, each town recognizes the beach driving permit issued by the other.

 - Rodanthe, Waves, Salvo, Avon, Buxton, Frisco, Hatteras, and Ocracoke - The beaches of Hatteras Island and Ocracoke Island are managed by the Cape Hatteras National Seashore.
 Permits are required, and can be purchased online and sent via mail, or in person at one of the following locations: Coquina Beach office, Cape Hatteras Light Station, and the Ocracoke Visitor Center.
 Each vehicle must have its own permit.
 Vehicles must be registered, licensed, insured, and have a current safety inspection if required in home state/country.
 Vehicles must have low-pressure tire gauge, shovel, jack and jack support board.
 A spare tire, first-aid kit, fire extinguisher, trash bags, flashlight and tow straps are recommended.
 ATV's are not permitted.
 Night driving is generally allowed from November 16 through April 30.
 See current access ramps and beach closings by visiting this page and clicking on the "daily beach access map".
 Obey all posted signs.